-"Most people don't ever feel secure enough to talk about this, although we're hearing more of these stories now," said Mr. Stevenson, who founded the Equal Justice Initiative, a legal advocacy group that works to end mass
+"Most people don't ever feel secure enough to talk about this, although we're hearing more of these stories now," said Mr. Stevenson, who founded the Equal Justice Initiative, a legal advocacy group that works to end mass incarceration.
+"But Winfred was such a compelling storyteller, his personal narrative always included this, and he was able to talk about it in a direct way."

 Mr. Rembert's "Yellow Rows," dye on carved and tooled leather, 2014.
-Credit...
-Collection of the Muskegon Museum of Art, Museum purchase, through funds provided by the Shaw and Betty Walker Foundation 2018.
+Credit...Collection of the Muskegon Museum of Art.

 "Chain Gang Picking Cotton #2," dye on carved and tooled leather, 2004.
-Credit...
-Collection of the Muskegon Museum of Art, Museum purchase, through funds provided by the Van Kampen Art Fund 2015.9; and, bottom,
+Credit...Collection of the Muskegon Museum of Art.